nextauthjs/next-auth/docs/docs/configuration/nextjs.md

 Alternatively, you can provide the secret using the [`secret`](#secret) option in the middleware config.

+When using an adapter, you must set the [session strategy](/configuration/options#session) to `jwt`, because the middleware only supports jwt sessions.

 **We strongly recommend** replacing the `secret` value completely with this `NEXTAUTH_SECRET` environment variable.

 ### Basic usage